wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/run.md

 ctl start actor localhost:5000/newactor:v1
 ```

 Next, we'll need to start the HTTP Server.
-Fortunately, the wasmCloud official HTTP server capability provider is published in Azure Container Registry, so you can start it with the following REPL command:
+Fortunately, the wasmcloud official HTTP server capability provider is published in Azure Container Registry, so you can start it with the following REPL command:

 ```
-ctl start provider wasmcloud.azurecr.io/httpserver:0.10.0
+ctl start provider wasmcloud.azurecr.io/httpserver:0.11.1
 ```

 With both the provider and the actor running, the only thing left to do is _link_ the two.
 This provides a set of configuration values that is unique to one actor's use of a provider.
 Type the following command to link your actor with the provider: